CognitiveScale/cortex-fabric-examples/EndToEndExample/README.md

 In order to modify the actions follow the steps below:

-1. Stat by modifying the `conn.json` file and `skill.json` file updating the connection and skill definition
+1. Start by modifying the `conn.json` file updating the connection definition
-2. Make sure the secrets are updated int he `config.py` file
+2. Make sure the secrets such as API_ENDPOINT and CORTEX_TOKEN  are updated in the `config.py` file
 3. Modify the main executable (`main.py` by default) run by the action image's entrypoint/command to handle the action's custom logic.
 4. Modify the `requirements.txt` file to provide packages or libraries that the action requires.
 5. Build the docker image (uses the `main.py` file)